Skip to contents

 Value

-A numeric two-column matrix in which the ith row gives the minimum index for observations in each of the two clusters merged at the
+A numeric two-column matrix in which the ith row gives the minimum index for observations in each of the two clusters merged at the ith stage of a random agglomerative hierarchical clustering.

 See also